DataFire/Integrations/integrations/generated/google_container/README.md

 ### RollbackNodePoolUpgradeRequest
 * RollbackNodePoolUpgradeRequest `object`: RollbackNodePoolUpgradeRequest rollbacks the previously Aborted or Failed
+  * clusterId `string`: Deprecated.
+The name of the cluster to rollback.
+  * name `string`: The name (project, location, cluster, node pool id) of the node poll to
+  * nodePoolId `string`: Deprecated.
+The name of the node pool to rollback.
+  * projectId `string`: Deprecated.
+The Google Developers Console [project ID or project
+  * zone `string`: Deprecated.
+The name of the Google Compute Engine

 ### ServerConfig
 * ServerConfig `object`: Kubernetes Engine service configuration.